top of page

 Typically Chicken, onions, tomatoes, garlic, ginger, curry spices, and chili peppers. but there are many variations to this Indian classic

-How do I make it milder?
+How Can I Make it Milder?

 Reduce or omit chili peppers and adjust spice levels according to your preference.

-Can I make it gluten-free?
+Can I make it Gluten-Free?

 Yes, by using gluten-free ingredients and avoiding wheat-based thickeners.